-At the top, we followed the trail across the mountain, up stone stairs, and along the top of the cliff.
-We’d lost our view of Okanagan Lake but were rewarded instead with amazing views of the stark mountainside.
-The goat-like trail was difficult to follow and we accidentally almost wandered off a few times.
-The recovering mountain is fragile and we didn’t want to damage the landscape.
+At the top, you’ll follow the trail across the mountain, up stone stairs, and along the top of the cliff.
+You’ll briefly lose your view of Okanagan Lake but are instead rewarded with amazing views of the stark mountainside.
+The goat-like trail is difficult to follow and try to not accidentally wander off.
+The recovering mountain is fragile and you don’t want to damage the landscape.
 Remember to be a be a respectful trail user!

 When you mount the final hurdle, you’ll be suddenly presented with the iconic, sweeping views of the Okanagan that the Johns Family Nature Conservancy is known for.
 The 2003 forest fire burned away most of the trees on the mountain which revealed spectacular views.
 You can see for countless miles up and down the Okanagan Valley.
 Okanagan Lake mirrors the deep blue of the sky and the water mimics glass.
 It’s the perfect end to the quick, slightly challenging hike!

-When we were done resting we found a firepit and chairs, all constructed out of rocks.
-The chairs were uncomfortable but the firepit sat on the edge of the cliff and offered, if possible, even better views of the Okanagan Valley.
-There was charred wood in the firepit and we imagined how wonderful it would be to spend an evening here at sunset.
+A firepit and a set of rocky chairs sit at the top of the mountain.
+The chairs are uncomfortable but the firepit sits on the edge of the cliff and offers absolutely stunning views of the Okanagan Valley.
+Imagine how wonderful it would be to spend an evening here at sunset.
 Just not during peak fire season!

-We were careful to leave the way we came.
-It looked different heading back which made it surprisingly difficult to follow the path back.
-The climb down the cliff was daunting, even a little terrifying.
-I desperately tried to think of anything but tumbling headfirst down the mountain.
-Thankfully, we both made it down safe and sound.
+Be careful to leave the way you came.
+It looks different heading back which makes it surprisingly difficult to follow the path back.
+The climb down the cliff is daunting, but with careful footing you’ll make it back down safely.